-Females can live at least 1 year, maybe more.
-They emerge in late summer, build up stores by feeding on pollen and nectar so that they can hibernate over the winter.
+Females can live at least one year, maybe more.
+They emerge in late summer and build up stores by feeding on pollen and nectar so that they can hibernate over the winter.

 In the spring, they wake up, mate, lay eggs, and pad the little cell with pollen to get the emerging larvae ready for adulthood.

 The males start like females, emerging in the summer, feeding, and hibernating.
 They wake up before the females and aggressively hover over nests to get a mate.